farzadamr/farzadamr/README.md

 ###

-<p align="left">I'm Farzad , a passionate developer with a love for coding and problem-solving.<br>❖ 🧠 I'm currently, learning about Microservices and design patterns and i interest this concepts. 🌱<br>❖ ☕ in my free time, i drink coffee and solving algorithm challenges.<br>❖ 💡 When I'm not coding, you can find me hiking and climbing. or maybe reading..😉<br>❖ 👯 I’m looking to collaborate on .NET Projects<br><br>Feel free to check out my repositories and connect with me!</p>
+<p align="left">I'm Farzad , a passionate developer with a love for coding and problem-solving.<br>❖ 🧠 I'm currently, learning about Microservices and design patterns and i interest this concepts. 🌱<br>❖ ☕ in my free time, i drink coffee and solving algorithm challenges.<br>❖ 💡 When I'm not coding, you can find me hiking and climbing. or maybe reading..😉<br>❖ 👯 I’m looking to collaborate on .NET Projects</p>

 ###

-<h2 align="center">🛠️ Languages, Tools and Technologies<br>━━━━━━ ❖ ━━━━━━</h2>
+<h2 align="center">🛠️ Languages, Tools and Technologies</h2>

 ###